 The writ of possession authorizes the officer, at the officer’s discretion, to engage the services of a bonded or insured warehouseman to remove and store, subject to applicable law, part or all of the property at no cost to the landlord or the officer executing the writ.
 Note that the moving company will come into the property and may take general notes or video the property being removed.
 The moving companies move quickly to pack all possessions in the property and generally do not take the same care as the tenant in packing the items.

 The officer may not require the landlord to store the property.

 The key objective for the owner is to gain a writ of possession.
 Although obtaining a judgment for monetary damages against a residential tenant can be an important formality; such judgments are almost never collected.
 Texas has long been a haven for debtors where both the Texas Property Code and Texas Constitution allow exemptions for a long list of items from execution upon a judgment.
 Constables will generally not enter a residence to collect on a judgment.
 The fact is that the average residential tenant has very little that a landlord will be allowed to take and, since garnishment of wages is unconstitutional in Texas, collection is unlikely.

-Patel Hammond, PLLC Disclaimer: This news entry is intended to highlight selected laws regarding forcible detainer actions in Texas.
+The Zak K. Patel Law, PLLC Disclaimer: This news entry is intended to highlight selected laws regarding forcible detainer actions in Texas.
 It is not comprehensive.
 Not laws that may impact landlords, tenants or occupants are included, and for brevity, identified laws, most exceptions and many details are omitted.
 This news entry is intentionally brief to provide a quick list of priority items.
 It is not intended to replace the advice of competent legal counsel or to address a particular situation.
 The information in this document and this blog is for informational purposes only and should not be relied on.
-Patel Hammond PLLC disclaims any warranty as to accuracy or completeness.
+The Zak K. Patel Law, PLLC disclaims any warranty as to accuracy or completeness.
 Nothing herein creates an attorney-client relationship.